-On January 11, 2023, the FAA suffered an outage that grounded flights across the US – the first since September 11, 2001.
-The main cause cited at the time of publication (February 2023) is a technical glitch caused by contractors, but perhaps there is more to learn.
+On 11 January 2023, the FAA suffered an outage that grounded flights across the US – the first since 11 September 2001.
+The main cause cited at the time of publication of this article (February 2023) is a technical glitch caused by contractors, but perhaps there is more to learn.

 In this blog we will cover: